- Canada Visas

 And insofar as individual rights of citizens themselves are violated due to altruistic laws, then the kind of immigrants such a society will attract will be always be substandard.
 Conversely, this is why societies which are generally free and protect rights, tend to attract the best and brightest.
 Western societies have always benefited from immigration.
 Of course in the early days, the social and economic gain from immigration was huge.
 And note, in the early days there were no restrictions on immigration, no quotas nor selection criteria restricting people based on arbitrary factors.
 And yet there were countless numbers of hard workers, some of whom were responsible for the great innovations and high standard of living we enjoy today.
 It is just a fact that many of these greats would never have made it to our shores if they were subject to the arbitrary system we have today.
 So don’t believe for a second that the current government system, in its twisted wisdom, has any real practical value in selecting immigrants.
 There is no value in selection in the first place.
 People should be free to make their own choices and take their own risks.
 The net benefit of such freedom is unquestionable.
 But today, it is questioned–not on practical grounds but on moral grounds.

-As long as altruism remains the dominate morality, the doors will be closed.
+As long as altruism, self sacrifice of immigrants and of employers and family members, enforced by the government, remains the dominate morality, the doors will remain closed.

 Today we have a closed immigration system completely controlled by the government who dictates who can come and go.
 The system is part of a wider systemic problem based on altruism as the driving morality.
 And only until it’s supplanted by the morality of rational self interest will the rights of immigrants be respected though an open immigration system.
 Until then the doors will continue to be closed with the government holding the key.
 Immigration lawyers like myself make a living trying to help people navigate the bureaucratic maze.
 In an open immigration system supported by a free society that respected individual rights, I would likely be out of a job.
 Nothing would be more gratifying.